terran1942/Docker-consul-cluster/README.md

 Build cluster by the Docker is simple, fast process, this project includes all steps of build Consul cluster fastly.
+And we will enable ACL to security access Consul cluster.

 Requirement:
 + Consul servers, 3 hosts.